-V. General Provisions
+IV.
+General Provisions

-- A. The standard Distributed Generation Application Form for Clark Electric Cooperative must be completed to the satisfaction of the Cooperative. - B. The standard Distributed Generation Interconnection Agreement for Clark Electric Cooperative must be completed to the satisfaction of the Cooperative.

-- C. All Distributed Generation installations shall be inspected for code compliance and undergo commissioning tests including anti-islanding capabilities prior to interconnection approval. - D. The member must pay any/all costs associated with interconnection. - E. This policy is subject to all federal, state and local laws, the Cooperative's articles of incorporation, bylaws, and existing policies and the terms and conditions of the Cooperative's existing power supply contracts and loan agreements.
-To the extent any provision of this policy conflicts with those obligations, the provisions of this policy are deemed null and void. - F. The Cooperative reserves the right to establish a maximum penetration threshold for net metered Distributed Generation to limit the total kW of interconnected generation that may qualify for net metering. - G. Those Members that are currently on Rate 65-66 as of the approval of this policy shall be grandfathered into the buy back methodology as outlined in the previous edition of this policy until 1/1/2033 or until the existing account is transferred to a different member or until the current DG capacity is increased, whichever occurs first.
+- A. The standard Distributed Generation Application Form for Clark Electric Cooperative must be completed to the satisfaction of the Cooperative. - B. The standard Distributed Generation Interconnection Agreement for Clark Electric Cooperative must be completed to the satisfaction of the Cooperative. - C. All Distributed Generation installations shall be inspected for code compliance and undergo commissioning tests including anti-islanding capabilities prior to interconnection approval. - D. The member must pay any/all costs associated with interconnection. - E. This policy is subject to all federal, state and local laws, the Cooperative's articles of incorporation, bylaws, and existing policies and the terms and conditions of the Cooperative's existing power supply contracts and loan agreements.
+To the extent any provision of this policy conflicts with those obligations, the provisions of this policy are deemed null and void. - F. The Cooperative reserves the right to establish a maximum penetration threshold for net metered Distributed Generation to limit the total kW of interconnected generation that may qualify for net metering. - G. Those Members that are currently on Rate 65-66 as of the approval of this policy shall be grandfathered into the buyback methodology as outlined in the previous edition of this policy until 1/1/2033 or until the existing account is transferred to a different member or until the current DG capacity is increased, whichever occurs first.
+Those Members that are currently on Rate 67,68,49,48,69 as of the approval of this policy shall be grandfathered into buyback methodology as outlined in the previous edition of this policy until 1/1/2045 or until the existing account is transferred to a different member or until the current DG capacity is increased, whichever occurs first.